 The council is here to serve local residents and we want to put that at the heart of everything we do.
 We have listened very carefully to what you have been telling us and are making it a priority to deliver on the things that really matter to you.

-We have six priorities for the borough which are to make Ealing:
+We have three top priorities for the borough which are:

 The cabinet, the council’s main decision-making body, will help drive forward the priorities and make sure that our services are meeting your needs.